 Size: Anything under 35cm is the best choice for most home cooks.
 A larger wok becomes unwieldy in the kitchen (not to mention where would you store it) and a very small wok (around 16cm in size) doesn't always hold all the ingredients, causing overcrowding and making it hard to cook food evenly.

-Handles: I wanted a wok that was easy to hold and, more importantly, kept your hand away from the flames.
+Handles: We wanted a wok that was easy to hold and, more importantly, kept your hand away from the flames.
 It had to be sturdy too.

 More pan reviews...